stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 ---
-title: Structuring tabular data in spreadsheets
+title: Spreadsheet data
 teaching: 20
-exercises: 10
+exercises: 15
 questions:
 - What are good practices for structuring data and metadata in spreadsheets?
 objectives: